tearne/stuff/debian/proxmox/zfs.md

 ## Wiping ZFS Disk
-Wiping last bit of disk to clean an old ZFS disk mke2fs /dev/sdx
+Wiping last bit of disk to clean an old ZFS disk.

+Try `mke2fs /dev/sdx`

+If that doesn't work, may need to wipe end of disk:

 https://unix.stackexchange.com/questions/13848/wipe-last-1mb-of-a-hard-drive